 - Ten Percent Happier App- With Dan Harris (remember the news anchor who famously had a panic attack on live TV?).

 - Smiling Mind App– Choose a meditation practice from various categories

 - Cleveland Clinic’s Stress Free Now App offers 7 different relaxation techniques

 - UCLA Mindful App- Heavily grounded in the science of mindfulness

-- The Peloton App and Fitbit Premium are currently offering a 90-day free trial.
+- The Peloton App is currently offering a 30-day free trial.
+Fitbit Premium is currently offering a 90-day free trial.
 Both boast expansive libraries of workouts

 - ACE Exercise Library - Learn proper form and build your own workout routines.
 Filter exercises by body part, experience level, and available equipment.
 Check out their Top 25 At-Home Exercises and this 20-Minute At-Home Bodyweight Circuit